davidrasm/opt-sampling-mdp/README.md

 - **exp_coal_like.py** computes the likelihood of a tree under the exponential growth coalescent model of Kuhner et al. (Genetics, 1998)
 - **struct_coal_like.py** computes the likelihood of a tree under the approximations to the structured coalescent model in Volz (Genetics, 2012) and Müller et al. (MBE, 2017).

-Note: environment.yml can be used to create a conda or mamba environment with tskit and other required packages installed:
+Note: environment.yml can be used to create a conda or mamba environment with the required Python packages installed:
 ```
 $ conda env create -f environment.yml
 ```